KristjanESPERANTO/Leaflet.markercluster/README.md

 - **zoomToBoundsOnClick**: When you click a cluster we zoom to its bounds.
 - **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level we spiderfy it so you can see all of its markers. (_Note: the spiderfy occurs at the current zoom level if all items within the cluster are still clustered at the maximum zoom level or at zoom specified by `disableClusteringAtZoom` option_).
 - **removeOutsideVisibleBounds**: Clusters and markers too far from the viewport are removed from the map for performance.
 - **animate**: Smoothly split / merge cluster children when zooming and spiderfying.
-If `L.DomUtil.TRANSITION` is false, this option has no effect (no animation is possible).

 #### Other options